 Typical flower colors include plum, red, pink, white, yellow, orange, and lavender.
 Blooms may show mixtures of striping, freckles, or blotching.

 Lilies have been used in Asian medicine and eaten as a starchy root vegetable by humans.
 Wildlife including deer, mice, and squirrels eat the bulbs.
-Insects are also attracted to lilies.
+Insects are also attracted to many types of lilies.

-However, lilies are toxic to cats and should be planted where your cat does not have access to them.
-Lilies have few pests or diseases but may be affected by gray mold, slugs, snails, red lily beetles or viruses that are spread by aphids.
+However, it’s important to note that some types of lilies are toxic to cats and should be planted where your cat does not have access to them.
+Lilies like the tiger lily have few pests or diseases but may be affected by gray mold, slugs, snails, red lily beetles or viruses that are spread by aphids.

 - Division 1: Asiatic Hybrids